codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 7. In order to reveal the Deployment keys, run **code-push-standalone deployment ls YOUR_APP_NAME -k**
 8. By default, you get two Deployment channels: Staging and Production.
-You can add new ones, rename them or delete them by running the following commands:
+You can add new ones, rename or delete them by running the following commands:

 ```
 To Add: code-push-standalone deployment add <appName> <deploymentName>